Nepal—Community, Technology, and Sustainability

 - Research Your Destination

 Participants will visit key cultural and historical locations in Kathmandu and Pokhara, local university campuses, Nepalese NGO leaders and government officials focused on community development, and neighborhoods and villages associated with collaborative project activities.
-We will traverse the middle hills countryside while traveling between Kathmandu and Pokhara by bus.
+We will traverse the middle hills countryside while traveling between Kathmandu and Pokhara by bus and in day hikes and village walks in Machhapuchhre.

 Participation in this UC Davis Study Abroad program requires travel to and extended living in a foreign location(s) abroad.
 UC Davis Study Abroad endeavors to reduce and mitigate risk wherever possible.
 However, the environments and risks associated with living in these locations are substantially different than those found during a regular course of study at UC Davis.
 All participants must download and review the following information prior to departure.
 Any questions should be directed to the Program Coordinator.